 "The Elephant Man" (2015)

 In 2015, Cooper took his talents to Broadway, going full method in his portrayal of the Elephant Man John Merrick.
-The production broke records at the box office
+The production broke records at the box office, but some quibbled that Cooper was too attractive for the role.

 "A Star is Born" (2018)